RTR Data Compare validation tool

 Data Compare Processor

-Helm Chart Location: charts/data-compare-processor-service
+Helm chart location: charts/data-compare-processor-service

-Validate the image tag
+1. Validate the image tag in values.yaml:

 image: